08 Dec Immunization Information from the Public Health Office

 You can have BCG at health center only.

-Your baby needs BCG once at 5,6 or7.
+Your baby needs BCG once at 5, 6 or 7 months of age.
 We usually give BCG at 5 months of age.

 Routine vaccinations at clinic